mldbai/mldb/container_files/public_html/doc/builtin/sql/ValueExpression.md

   into a one-dimensional embedding containing all of the elements.
 The elements will be taken from end end dimensions first, ie `flatten([ [ 1, 2], [3, 4] ])` will be `[1, 2, 3, 4]`.
 - `reshape(val, shape)` will take a n-dimensional embedding and reinterpret it as a N-dimensional embedding of the provided shape containing all of the elements, allowing for example a 1-dimensional vector to be re-interpreted as a 2-dimensional array.
 The shape argument is an embedding containing the size of each dimension.
+This will fail if the number of elements in `shape` is not the same as the number of elements in `val`.
+- `reshape(val, shape, newel)` is similar to the two argument version of `reshape`, but allows for the number of elements to be different.
+If the number of elements increases, new elements will be filled in with the `newel` parameter.
 - `shape(val)` will take a n-dimensional embedding and return the size of each dimension as as array.

 ### <a name="geofunctions"></a>Geographical functions